chalatz/tours/pages/info/reviews-comments-content.md

     submitted a review of 5 stars for you.
 It was such a nice experience to see Rhodes as a local with Michael.
 We all agreed Rhodes was the favorite island we visited.
     In fact one lady who was traveling with me decided she wants to come back and stay a few months maybe next year.
-So you may see some of us again! <br> \nThanks so much for a lovely visit to your island home. <br> \nJoyce, Phillip, Sabrina, Adrienne     Joyce (Oct 19th) soprasorrento@gmail.com\n\nThank you for the business you provide and Dominic did a wonderful job.
+So you may see some of us again!
+Thanks so much for a lovely visit to your island home. <br> \nJoyce, Phillip, Sabrina, Adrienne.
+    \ (Oct 19th) soprasorrento@gmail.com\n\nThank you for the business you provide and Dominic did a wonderful job.
 As I told him, he is perfect for that position.
     He had my dad laughing like I have not seen in a while.
 We were very pleased and when I have a good internet connection, I will definitely write a review on trip advisor and your site. <br> \nBlessings to you and your great crew, Jenny (Oct 19th) jennydmt@yahoo.com \n\nHi Nicholas, Thank you for arranging a wonderful day, Roberto and I really enjoyed our day in Rhodes very much and loved each and every stop!
 Our experience was thanks to Mike as well, he was extremely kind, knowledgeable and took his time to explain the sights and give us great suggestions.
-He was also a really good driver and made the trip very comfortable.
+    \ He was also a really good driver and made the trip very comfortable.
 If I have the opportunity to visit Rhodes again, I would absolutely go on this trip again and request Mike as the driver. :)  I would also definitely recommend your services without a doubt to other people.<br>\nKeep up the great work!
 Kind regards, Janet (Oct 18th)  janezita45@gmail.com>\n\nNicholas Thank you very much!!!
 Everything was perfect and we enjoyed the whole day.
 Michael is great and we had so much fun with him.
-I'm adding a screen shot of the review I published in TripAdvisor. <br>\nThank's again for everything.
+I'm adding a screen shot of the review I published in TripAdvisor.
+    <br>\nThank's again for everything.
 I'm sure we'll meet again.
-(Oct 17th) Keren kerenisc@gmail.com\n\nNicholas: Thank you for the tour.
+(Oct 17th) Keren
+    kerenisc@gmail.com\n\nNicholas: Thank you for the tour.
 Rhodes was the highlight of our trip, and the tour with you was a large part of that.<br>\nBill wbleibdrey@gmail.com>\n\nThank you very much for two wonderful tours.
 We really enjoyed both guides and learned so much.
 The service, knowledge and professionalism was amazing.
 We are so glad that we used your services<br>\nBest Linda (Oct 13th)  ltbcpa@gmail.com\n\nGood Day, We really enjoyed the tour - the driver Michael was exceptional in his knowledge and overall delivery.
 All was perfect!<br>  ​\nHelene & Romeo (Oct 12th) helenehemon@hotmail.com\n\nHi Nicholas, Thanks for the great service!
 Mike is awesome!
 We will definitely engage your service for more tours the next time we are back!<br>\nCheers, Brenda (Oct 10th) bren.lizzie@gmail.com\n\nHi Nicholas we had an amazing day and Kostas was the best guide we've had on this trip.
 We feel very lucky to have him as our guide.
-    \ This was our first time to Greece and Rhodes was our favourite of the 4 islands we visited.
+This was our first time to Greece and Rhodes was our favourite of the 4 islands we visited.
 It was a truly memorable day.
 Your teams attention to detail is superb.
 I plan to write a review on trip advisor when we get home.
-I hope to return to Rhodes again and will definitely contact you if we are lucky enough to get that opportunity.<br>\nAll the best,  Lynda  (Oct 9th) lyndapedersen1962@gmail.com\n\nNicholas,
+    \ I hope to return to Rhodes again and will definitely contact you if we are lucky enough to get that opportunity.<br>\nAll the best,  Lynda  (Oct 9th) lyndapedersen1962@gmail.com\n\nNicholas,
     \ We had a wonderful tour with Yannis and Mike and I have given you a very positive review on TripAdvisor.
 I was in the car with Yannis and found him very interesting on all sites of subjects.
 You certainly gave us a great driver who I would ask